Starting to think about BACK TO SCHOOL items? Even text books? When you shop…

 "Men by their constitutions are naturally divided into two parties: 1.
 Those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes.
 2. Those who identify themselves with the people, have confidence in them, cherish and consider them as the most honest and safe, although not the most wise depositary of the public interests."

 - Thomas Jefferson to Henry Lee, 1824.
 ME 16:73

 Tag Archives: vernacular

-I am considering starting an EF daily Mass in my parish.
-I am considering offering it as per usual with the exeption of using the vernacular for the propers (introit, collect, gradual, communion, post communion) and the readings. … Continue reading
+From a reader: I am considering starting an EF daily Mass in my parish.
+I am considering offering it as per usual with the exeption of using the vernacular for the propers (introit, collect, gradual, communion, post communion) and the … Continue reading

-I went to Confession the other day before a Tridentine Mass, and the confessor said the prayers of absolution in Latin.
-I know this is permitted, but is it encouraged in the same way as Latin in the … Continue reading
+From a reader: I went to Confession the other day before a Tridentine Mass, and the confessor said the prayers of absolution in Latin.
+I know this is permitted, but is it encouraged in the same way as Latin in … Continue reading

 There was some controversy (HERE) about the position of the USA’s Personal Ordinariate of the Chair of St. Peter for former Anglicans in communion with Rome concerning the Extraordinary Form of the Roman Rite.
 The head of the US Ordinariate, Msgr.
 Jeffrey … Continue reading